4 min read

 Reporting should be clear.
 Find out how they track results and how often you'll hear from them.
 You want regular updates in plain language, not jargon-filled dashboards you can't interpret.

 Communication style should match yours.
-Pay attention to how they communicate during the sales process.
+Pay attention to how they communicate during the RFP process.
 Slow responses or unclear answers now usually mean worse communication later.

 Download: Agency Evaluation Scorecard